This is your own personal preference. We prefer carbonation drops as it is much easier to measure.

 Here is more information to help you choose:

 Carbonation drops are simply balls of boiled hard sugar.
 They make carbonating bottles nice and easy as you can just pop them into a bottle without measuring.
-However these are designed for 750ml bottles and other sized bottles will require you to cut them smaller which may present challenges.
+However, these are designed for 330ml and 750ml bottles so other sized bottles will require you to cut them into smaller pieces which may present challenges.
 If so, you can use sugar instead.